Computer Games Development Extended Diploma Level 3

 A minimum of 4 GCSE subjects at grade 4 or above including English and/or Maths.

 What will I study?

 During the first year, all students will study a range of different units including Video Production, Digital Graphics, Sound Production and Video Games.
-Through a variety of projects, students are encouraged to explore ideas and techniques to develop a range of practical skills, develop an understanding of how to use a range of software and build on their theoretical understanding of media production and its applications.
-This culminates in a larger, individualised project where students have the opportunity to focus on their desired specialism.
+Through a variety of projects, you are encouraged to explore ideas and techniques to develop a range of practical skills, develop an understanding of how to use a range of software and build on your theoretical understanding of media production and its applications.
+This culminates in a larger, individualised project where you have the opportunity to focus on your desired specialism.

-During the second year, students will experience larger, more challenging assignments and work with external clients to realise more sophisticated projects.
+During the second year, you will experience larger, more challenging assignments and work with external clients to realise more sophisticated projects.